pyeve/eve/docs/snippets/hooks_blueprints.rst

 ========================================
 by Pau Freixes

-The use of blueprints_ helps us to extend our Eve applications with new endpoints, that do not fit as a typical Eve resource.
+The use of Flask Blueprints_ helps us to extend our Eve applications with new endpoints that do not fit as a typical Eve resource.
 Pulling these endpoints out of the Eve scope allows us to write specific code in order to handle specific situations.

-In this scenario we could think that almost all of the Eve features can not be used.
-However, we can continue using a bunch of these features, such as the Eve `events hooks`_.
+In the context of a Blueprint we could expect Eve features not be available, but often that is not the case.
+We can continue to use a bunch of features, such as :ref:`eventhooks`.

-Next snippet displays how the `users` blueprint uses the `users_deleted` signal to notify and run the specific code subscribed by the consumers.
+Next snippet displays how the ``users`` module has a blueprint which performs some custom actions and then uses the ``users_deleted`` signal to notify and invoke all callback functions which are registered to the Eve application.

 .. code-block:: python